Meteroid Helps You Design Billable Metrics That Reflect Your Business Model

 Use the most recent value sent before invoicing.

-Great for entitlements like "number of seats provisioned."
+Works well for entitlements like "number of seats provisioned."

 Unique Count